GuenterQuast/PhyPraKit/builddoc/index.rst

-**Visualisation and Analysis of Measurement Data**
+**Visualization and Analysis of Measurement Data**
 ==================================================
 Methods for recording, processing, visualization and analysis of measurement data are required in all laboratory courses in Physics.

-This collection of tools in the package `PhyPraKit` contains functions for reading data from various sources, for data visualization, signal processing and statistical data analyis and model fitting as well as tools for generation of simulated data.
+This collection of tools in the package `PhyPraKit` contains functions for reading data from various sources, for data visualization, signal processing and statistical data analysis and model fitting as well as tools for generation of simulated data.
 Emphasis was put on simple implementations, illustrating the principles of the underlining coding.